imaneamirat/backup-wordpress/README.md

 - restore-wp.py :
 Scripts to restore WordPress data to either FTP server or AWS S3 depending on the configuration parameters

-It will first copy MySQL database backups and Wordpress site archive from either FTP server or AWS S3 depending on the configuration parameters to a local restore repository then import the SQL backup and untar the site archive to the wordpress website location
+It will first copy MySQL database backups and WordPress site archive from either FTP server or AWS S3 depending on the configuration parameters to a local restore repository then import the SQL backup and untar the site archive to the WordPress website location

 By Default, this script will read configuration from file /etc/backup-wp.conf